VisiCool/VisiCool/README.md

 ## About Me

 Hi, I'm Vishal!
-I’m passionate about *cloud technologies* and *DevOps practices.
-I enjoy working with **AWS* and *Kubernetes, and I'm currently focusing on expanding my skills in **FastAPI* and *Python*.
+I’m passionate about *cloud technologies* and *DevOps* practices.
+I enjoy working with *AWS* and *Kubernetes*, and I'm currently focusing on expanding my skills in *FastAPI* and *Python*.

 ## What I’m Working On